What is the Difference Between LLB and LLM: Course Details, Duration & Full Form

 Why pursue an LLM?

-Specialisation: Choose from various specialisations like corporate law, international law, tax law, human rights law, environmental law, and many more.
+1. Specialisation: Choose from various specialisations, such as corporate law, international law, tax law, human rights law, environmental law, and more.

 LLB and LLM: Eligibility